ZoltanKuli/IT-And-Games/README.md

 That being said, it was all worth it because I learned a tremendous amount since this was the first time I used Unity and C#.
 What's more, considering everything, the game turned out great, and the people I showed it to enjoyed playing it.

-Before I continue, however, I must also mention that as for the menu is concerned, the credit goes to my two teammates, Dominik Matiny and Kristóf Takács.
-They were also the ones to export the models we ended up using from Minecraft.
+But before I continue, I must also mention that as for the menu is concerned, the credit goes to my two teammates, Dominik Matiny and Kristóf Takács.
+They were also the ones to export the models from Minecraft that we ended up using.

 As for my part in the project is concerned, I implemented the core game mechanics such as the building mechanics, the behavior of the different NPCs, the camera movement, etc. I also put together a simple CI solution.